joesingo/thesis/README.md

 - Standardise \paragraph vs \subsection etc divisions across chapters

-- List proofs: in KR chapter we have references back to items, but not in expertise chapter

 - Check if `\textcite` is really what I want

 - Duplicate references in bibliography